top of page

 In recent years, we've seen challenges that threaten the quality of education our children receive, exacerbated by the Alaska Legislature's unwillingness to adequately fund public education as mandated by our State’s Constitution.

-Alaska’s significant reliance on state funding for education, accounting for 63% of the total revenue for schools, speaks to the Constitutionally mandated role of government in funding education.
-This is a responsibility that must be taken seriously.
+Alaska’s significant reliance on state funding for education, accounting for 63% of the total revenue for schools, speaks to the constitutionally mandated role of government in funding education.
+This responsibility must be taken seriously.

 Moreover, the exodus of our young population, coupled with significant cuts to university funding, signals a deeper problem.
 We are not only losing our future generations to other states, but we are also diminishing the very institutions designed to foster their growth and potential.